anupriaa/play-example-fluentlenium/README.md

 Usage
 -----

-Download the system, then invoke `play test` to see the output:
+Download the system, then invoke `play test` to run the fluentlenium tests:

 ```shell
 [~/projecthosting/github/play-example-fluentlenium]-> play test